kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/02 - The Best is Yet to Be, or Not To Be.md

-Questions inside this theme (The short titles were made by gpt-4o):

 - [[01 - When governments promise too much, then ghost you]]
 - [[02 - Why megaprojects fail (and what that says about us)]]
 - [[03 - The rise and risks of a lonelier world]]